JoaquinViera/materialNonLinearity.jl/README.md

 ## Introduction

-FEM code to analyze 2D Euler Bernoulli beams with linear and nonlinear constitutive laws such as
+FEM code to analyze 2D Euler Bernoulli beams with linear and nonlinear constitutive laws.

+## Standard constitutive laws

+Implemented isotropic constitutive laws are:

 * Linear elastic
 * Elastic perfectly plastic
-* Isotropic linear hardening
+* Linear hardening / softening

+## User defined constitutive laws

+User can define a constitutive law defined by any kind of function.
+Examples of a cubic function with softening and a concrete with softening in compression and tension branches are provided.

 | **Documentation** | **Tests** | **Coverage** | **License** |
 |:-----------------:|:---------------:|:------------:|:------------:|